Vssblt/vim-ide.nvim/README.md

 -- ABOUT MATCHPAREN.VIM
 -- this plug is a part of the vim distribution.
--- It may casue serious lag!
+-- It may casue lag!
 vim.g.loaded_matchparen = 1

 vim.cmd [[packadd packer.nvim]]